 How to Request Commonwealth Support

 All Commonwealth supported students must complete a Request for Commonwealth Support and HECS-HELP Form for each program of study.
 A student must read the Information for Commonwealth Supported Students booklet before completing this form.
-The booklet is available from Ask Adelaide, Hub Central or on the Commonwealth Government's Study Assist website.
+The booklet is available from the Commonwealth Government's Study Assist website.

 Full details of Student Contributions and HECS-HELP are provided to you when you are made an offer of a place at the University, before you enrol.
 For further information, visit the Government’s Study Assist website.